 The Bank does not have a sufficiently-long time series for the calculation of an historical default rate for the loan portfolios.
-The portfolio provision is created based on management estimates, considering the current stagnation of economic conditions on the real estate market, the value of received collateral, and expected recovery rates.
+The portfolio provision is created based on management estimates, considering the current stagnation of the real estate market, the value of received collateral, and expected recovery rates.
 The recorded estimated provision relates to the impairment of the whole portfolio.
-The management assumes that the incurred but not reported losses are in the volume of 3.5% (2010: 3% - 3.5%) of the total amount of the loans included in the portfolio of loans for clients engaged in the real estate lease and operations sector (refer also to Note 6 and 7).
-The Bank recorded a provision in the amount of 2.0% of the total amount of the loans for the portfolio of loans provided to finance new investment projects.
+The management assumes that the incurred but not identified losses are in the volume of 3.5% (2011: 3.5%) of the total amount of the loans included in the portfolio of loans for real estate project financing and 2.5% (2011: 2.5%) of the total amount of the loans sector (refer also to Note 6 and 7).
+The Bank recorded a provision in the amount of 2.0% (2011: 2.0%) of the total amount of the loans for the portfolio of loans provided to finance new investment projects.
 Based on the assessment of the development of loans provided to finance photovoltaic power plants, the Bank concluded that no portfolio provision is currently required for this loan portfolio.
 It is expected that as future events and uncertainties develop, the management will be able to improve its estimates of incurred losses that will result in future adjustments to impairment losses.

 Provisioning for incurred credit losses and identified contingencies involve uncertainties resulting from the aforementioned risks and require the management of the Bank to make subjective judgments in estimating the loss amounts.
 There are significant uncertainties connected mainly with the ultimate implementation of the real estate development projects that is outside the control of management.
-On the other hand, it should be noted that in 2011 the Bank significantly decreased the amounts in such portfolios owing to its exit from the projects, in the amount of EUR 47 372 thousand, ie by 61.8%.
+In respect of the real estate sector, in 2012, the Bank mainly focused on financing real estate intended for lease where the loan recovery is associated with regular cash flows from the lease of real estate.